Day Trading Terminology Every Trader MUST Understand

 Bar Charts: Like Line Carts, bar charts provide very little information that active trades will want.
 They show the open price and the close price for any given period, but that’s it.
 If the chart is a daily chart you will see that each bar represents a single day in time.

-Candle Stick Charts: Candle stick charts are what most active day traders will use to help them establish a basis for taking a trade.
+Candlestick Charts: (see complete definition) Candlestick charts are what most active day traders will use to help them establish a basis for taking a trade.
 A candle stick includes 4 pieces of information.
 The open price, the close price, the high of the period price, an the low of the period price.
 When these 4 pieces of information come together, candle sticks can take shapes that communicate market sentiment.
 For instance, a candle that opened at 10.00, had a high of 10.50, closed at 9.90, and had a low of 9.90, will appear very weak or bearish.
 The stock spiked up but was unable to hold those levels and sold off.
-A simple line chart or bar chart would have have been able to communicate the same meaning to us.
+A simple line chart or bar chart would have not been able to communicate the same meaning to us.